qharlie/stjou/README.md

 <h5>
-  Thanks to the magic of <a href="https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API">IndexedDB</a> this app runs entirely in the browser ( file uploads are not to any backend , the files are are read only into local storage and indexeddb).
-There are build targets for native binaries for windows, macos, and linux.
+  Stjou runs entirely in the browser ( file uploads are not to any backend , the files are are read only into local storage and indexeddb).
+The assets are served as a static website.
+There are build targets for native binaries for windows, macos, and linux using Electron.
   </h5>